ynput/ayon-documentation/website/docs/addon_maya_artist.md

 The other two products `skeletonMesh_SET` and `skeletonAnim_SET` are used for the fbx workflow.

-The `skeletonMesh_SET` defines the static FBX skeleton and mesh, as an FBX product directly from the rig publish, you should put your skinned character geometry with skeleton in the set.
+The `skeletonMesh_SET` defines the static FBX skeleton and mesh, put any skinned geometry here usually the same used for 'out_SET' too.

 The `skeletonAnim_SET` defines the animated content that should be published to FBX from an animation scene for the animation product type.
 This set should include only your animated skeleton.